 How can you succeed on these exams?
 Again, the 'secret' to success is to attend all the lectures and do all the readings.
-In fact, here's a graph from last semester showing that the % of classes a student attended strongly predicted that student's score on our exams:
+In fact, here's a (real!) graph from a recent year showing that the % of classes a student attended strongly predicted their score on our exams: